Use these tactics to understand your spending habits and stay on track with your long term goals!

 Bring your own bag!

-While 15 cents per bag doesn't sound like a lot, and you may think 60 cents per week (4 bags) doesn't add up to much, but that money could be put towards something else.
+While 15 cents per bag doesn't sound like a lot, and you may think 60 cents per week (4 bags) doesn't add up to much, that money could be put towards something else.
 Like a coffee on a Sunday morning with your favourite human.

 Plus you don't end up with a cupboard overflowing from reusable bags that you never reuse.